Nuh-h/Wuziqi-Game/README.md

 I thought I might first test myself on Tic-Tac-Toe, as they are very similar and in fact differ only by goalposts and field-size.

+TODO: add (info) button on the rules of the game.
+A reset/restart option, countdown section, maybe live-version of pick from the cup of beans, explanations of the colors, pick 12x12 or 15x15, lastly option to type in names.